Table of Contents

 Privacy and security

-This section has quite a number of options.
+This section has several options.
 Let us review them one by one.

 - Safe Browsing: This is a Chrome feature that protects you against phishing, social engineering, malware, unwanted software, malicious ads, intrusive ads, and abusive websites or extensions.
 You can read more about it here.
 This is enabled by default.